arjune-krishna/HR-Analytics/README.md

 ## Steps:
 * Dumped the DB file to MySQLWorkbench.
 * `my-sql-connector` to pull data from DB and convereted it to csv files.
-* Python for data cleaning and Streamlit for Deployment.
+* Python for data cleaning
+* Plotly for Charts
+* Streamlit for Deployment.

 ## Libraries primarily used:
 * `streamlit`